Major Differences Between ICD-9 and ICD-10

 ICD-10 emphasis on modern technology devices being used for various procedures, while ICD-9 codes are unable to reflect the use of modern day equipment.

 Hence, the basic structural difference is that ICD-9 is a 3-5 character numeric code while the ICD-10 is a 3-7 character alphanumeric code.
 The documentation of ICD-10 is much more specific and detailed as compared to ICD-9.
-With the ICD-10 deadline being October 1, 2014, we have recently partnered with a number of healthcare ISVs for their ICD-10 transisiton success.
+With the ICD-10 deadline being October 1, 2014, we have recently partnered with a number of healthcare ISVs for their ICD-10 transition success.
 Our team at Nalashaa is well-versed with the codes.
 We have dedicated ICD-10 experts working with Healthcare ISVs with their requirements.
-Contact us to see how we can help you with the transition.